Skip to main content

 A historic corridor with a colorful past, Park Avenue is an eclectic mix of commercial and residential properties including lavish homes dating back to the late 1800s.
 It’s one of the most up-and-coming areas of town with locals pouring a lot of love into the neighborhood – remodeling houses, opening businesses, and fundraising for different projects, like the antique-style streetlights and the David F. Watkins Memorial Park.
 Named in honor of a former city manager, this picturesque city park features an all-inclusive playground, an amphitheater and a creek.
 Future plans include the addition of a splash pad.
 A little further north on Park Avenue is DeSoto Park, another city park with a creek running through it.
 Pack a picnic and enjoy an afternoon here.
 There are picnic tables and a pavilion, a playground, and hiking trails.
 Just across the street from DeSoto Park is the Stone Bridge Area, located just up Stone Bridge Road.
 Once part of a historic estate, this picturesque setting includes a pond, stone bridges, a waterwheel, and access to the Sunset Trail, the longest trail in Hot Springs National Park.

 During Hot Springs’ heyday as a health resort and gambling center, this historically diverse neighborhood was home to doctors, casino owners, and high rollers, as well as working class folks who served the hospitality industry.
 It was also home to a young Bill Clinton who lived at 1011 Park Avenue from 1954-1961.
 Listed on the National Register of Historic Places, the house was built between 1896 and 1900.
 A private residence for many years, it’s now under new ownership and being renovated with plans to open to the public.
 In his biography, My Life, Clinton details the house and his time on Park Avenue, which at the time was home to one of the country’s most famous nightclubs.
 The Vapors rivaled anything found in Las Vegas or New York with crystal chandeliers, a mahogany bar, and a retractable stage that hosted some of the era’s biggest names in entertainment: Tony Bennett, Frank Sinatra, Mickey Rooney, and Liberace.
 The property reopened in 2020 as Vapors Live, a big production entertainment venue with tribute acts, comedy shows, and other live performances.
-It is decorated with photos of past entertainers, and boasts the original bar where elected officials, movie stars, and mobsters all bellied up.
+It is decorated with photos of past entertainers and boasts the original bar where elected officials, movie stars, and mobsters all bellied up.

 Today, Park Avenue’s guests largely comprise families, couples, and outdoor enthusiasts.
 With the opening of the Pullman Trailhead, this end of town has become a haven for mountain bikers.
 The trail connects Uptown to the Northwoods Trails System via a short ride through the National Park.
 Stay in Uptown and you can access the Northwoods without ever having to get into your car.
-There’s also a full service bike shop, Spa City Cycling, conveniently located a half-mile from the trailhead.

 Whittington Avenue